Newport Stadium

 Newport Stadium, also known as Spytty Park, is an association football, rugby and athletics stadium in Newport, South Wales.
-It is the home of Newport City Football Club, Newport RFC and Newport Harriers Athletic Club.
+It is the home of Gwalia United FC, Newport City Football Club, Newport RFC and Newport Harriers Athletic Club.
 It was previously also used for home matches by Newport County and Albion Rovers football clubs.
 Newport County continue to use the stadium as a base for youth teams and senior squad training.
+It is part of the Newport International Sports Village, a major sports complex managed by Newport City Council.

 Facilities

 The stadium is owned and managed by Newport City Council and is part of the Newport International Sports Village, which includes the Wales National Velodrome.

 It was upgraded to Conference National standard for football and had a capacity of 5,058 prior to Newport County relocating to Rodney Parade in 2012.

 The stadium can accommodate international-standard track and field athletic events and is of Class 1 standard.
 The stadium floodlighting can achieve up to an average of 500 Lux.

 In October 2021 Newport RFC relocated their home matches from Rodney Parade to Newport Stadium whilst agreeing with the WRU to play two matches per season at Rodney Parade.